Gianou/Arduino-Sonar-LCD-Game/README.md

 - Connect the 2004A I2C LCD VCC pin to Arduino 5V.
 - Connect the 2004A I2C LCD GND pin to Arduino GND.

-## Gameplay:

-- Use the HC-SR04 Ultrasonic Sensor to control the Ship on the LCD screen.
-- The Ship changes lane according to the distance between your hand and the sensor.
-- Avoid collisions with incoming asteroids.
-- Your score is the distance you travel, it is displayed on the top right of the screen.
-- The game end when the Ship collides with an asteroid.
-- The will automatically restart after a while.